Idalisvaladez/project-phase-3/README.md

 Collect tools, look for clues, and solve riddles in order to Escape your ultimate demise. (advanced deliverable: timed game)

+Tools/Inventory

-- C: create new player/user
+- C: Create tool when a new item gets picked up
-- R: show inventory, hints in the room, and tools they can pick up
+- R: Show inventory of exisiting tool and new tool that you can choose to swap a slot for
 - U: update the foreign key of the tool item so that it matches the owner
 - D: delete an item from our inventory by it's id

+Player/User

+- C: Create new player/user
+- R: Show welcome {player} name after user inputs their name
+- D: Delete your player/user after they finish the game ("Do you want to delete yourself?
+GAME OVER")

 # Object Relationships: